tbmorrison/snaq-seq/README.md

 Command Line Interface, output native sequences, SNAQ QC

-Please run 'snaq-seq.sh -h' for more information.
+Please run the following for information about options and how to run:

+'snaq-seq.sh -h'
 ```